What is the survey about?

 , the results are analysed, deciphered and published in our quarterly joint publication, Business Now..
 These results inform Business SA policy and advocacy work and provide a robust indicator to government and other stakeholders of the business environment in South Australia.
 You can view all the past results here

-Business confidence has fallen into negative territory for the first time since the December 2017 quarter, dropping 20.5 points from 116.4 to 95.9, in the Business SA – William Buck Survey of Business Expectations.
+Business confidence has fallen for the second consecutive quarter, dropping 11.5 points from 95.9 to 84.4 – a level not seen since late 2017 - in the Business SA – William Buck Survey of Business Expectations.
+Over the past two surveys, business confidence has fallen more than 30 points.

-Conditions have also fallen significantly, dropping 13.1 points to be well into negative territory on 89.5 points.
+Conditions have only dipped slightly, dropping 1.8 points to be well into negative territory on 87.7 points.

-More than a third of businesses expected the state’s economy to perform weaker or slightly weaker over the next 12 months, compared to 22 per cent in the December quarter, and only 23 per cent expected it to improve.
+More than 41 per cent of businesses expected the state’s economy to perform weaker or slightly weaker over the next 12 months, compared to 35.1 per cent in the March quarter and 22 per cent in December.
+Only 25.6 per cent expected it to improve.

 Insights: Jamie McKeough, Managing Director, William Buck